kurtvan-zz/chat-app/README.md

 # chat-app
-A simple server-client messaging application written using node.js, express and socket.io
+A simple server-client messaging application written using node.js, express and socket.io.
+Called Rambler within the application for the sake of not having a completely boring name.

 ## Installation